marcomolina11/adaNote/README.md

-#Ajax Posts

-This app introduces Coding Dojo students to Ajax techniques in the context of a Django server.
-See the table below for branch details:
+#.adaNote

+This web app allows you to create notes for yourself to help you stay organized.

+Once you sign up and log in, you can easily start creating your own short post-it-note-style notes.
+Rearrangeing your notes is as simple as draggin and dropping.
+Editing them is as simple as clicking on the filed you want to edit, edititng the content, and hitting enter.

+All these features are built using Ajax which means there is no refresh need to make the aforementioned changes.
+This makes the app feel quick and responsive.

 Branch | Details
 --- | --- | ---
-**without-ajax** | Simple Django app to create and display posts (no JavaScript yet)
+**without-ajax** | Django app to create and display notes